jeff4/blog/_posts/2017-11-01-my-personal-product-philosophy.md

 tags: tech product-mgt
 category:
 ---

+Great PMs distinguish themselves in three critical areas: *vision*, *roadmap*, and *execution*.

 I've worked on and off as a product manager at small software startups and large tech companies going back to the 90's dotcom bubble.
 More importantly, I've carefully observed and collaborated with a wide range of PMs–many personalities, industries, and customer segments.

 The product function has evolved tremendously as technology, tools, and methodologies have all shifted in the last two decades.
-The responsibilities of world class product management have endured in three critical areas.
+But vision, roadmap, and execution have endured as the most important parts of a PM's job.

 A great product manager needs to deliver: